-Brands that want to experiment with this marketing tactic can do something along the lines of Qualtrics and show impactful stats.
+Brands that want to experiment with this marketing tactic can do something similar to Qualtrics and show impactful stats.

-If that’s not a strategy applicable to your business model, you can still utilize numbers in a way that boosts conversions.
+If that’s not a strategy applicable to your business model, you can still utilize numbers to boost conversions.

 Very few consumers trust ads.
 According to Nielsen, more than 33% of people distrust text, banner, social media, SERP, and online video ads.
-Yet, the same study discovered that 78% of consumers have faith in editorial content, such as newspaper articles.
+Yet, the same study discovered that 78% of consumers, such as newspaper articles, believe in editorial content.

-Showing off earned media mentions is an excellent tactic for employing social proof on your website.
+Showing off earned media mentions is excellent for employing social proof on your website.